What Causes Gnats and How to Get Rid of Them

 What Are Gnats Attracted to?

-Gnats are attracted to moisture and/or organic material, which is why you'll notice more gnats during the summer than you will during winter.
-They typically enter the house in search of food and a place to procreate, and gravitate towards decaying organic material, such as decaying leaves or rotten fruit and moist areas inside the home, such as wet potting soil or wet sinks and drains.
+Gnats are attracted to moisture and organic material, which is why you'll notice more gnats during the summer than during the winter.
+They typically enter the house in search of food and a place to procreate.
+They gravitate towards decaying organic material, such as decaying leaves or rotten fruit and moist areas inside the home, such as wet potting soil or wet sinks and drains.

 The following are causes of gnats inside your house: